logo

 Method

-This project will apply mixed methods, where we use quantitative and qualitative data as needed to answer the research questions.
+In this project we will apply a qualitative method to answer the research questions.

-Medical audit builds on the assumption that it is possible to formulate an idea of what is the desirable ideal clinical pathway, based on diagnosis specific evidence-based guidelines.
+Medical audits build on the assumption that it is possible to formulate an idea of what is the desirable ideal clinical pathway, based on diagnosis specific evidence-based guidelines.
 However, for multimorbid patients the complexity of interactions between diagnosis, treatments and the person’s life and context, quickly make attempts to create combinatorial guidelines a quagmire of possibilities and uncertainties.
-We are developing another qualitative approach.
+We are therefore developing another qualitative approach.

 As the typical PACT patients are often cognitively impaired, too ill to manage interviews, or have already died in the follow-up period, we need to base our review on available written documentation from the electronic health care record (EHR) from GPs, the municipal health services and hospitals.

-With this as our main information source, we will do a qualitative analysis of the available EHR documentation for a selection of PACT patients to identify the care processes for the patients.
+With this as our main information source, we will do a qualitative analysis of the available EHR documentation for a selection of PACT patients and control-patients with high risk of death or death as the outcome, to identify the care processes after an emergency admission in hospital.
 We aim to identify the challenges for each patient, both of medical and non-medical, contextual origin and how these challenges are managed in the healthcare system.
+Finally, we will also look for differences between PIP-care and usual care.
 We will specifically look for traces of the PIP-care model in which the PACT intervention is inspired of.

-We have secured access to the EHR documents for 10 controls who died within 7-30 days after baseline and their PACT-matches and have started our qualitative review of the PACT courses.
-The qualitative comparative analysis will be conducted after finishing the PACT audit.
+We have secured access to the EHR documents for a total of 18 PACT- and control patients and have started our qualitative review of the patient courses.